Kingxukai/linux/Documentation/driver-api/usb/typec.rst

 Alternate Mode will have identifier called SVID, which is either a Standard ID given by USB-IF or vendor ID, and each supported SVID can have 1 - 6 modes.
-The class provides struct typec_mode_desc for describing individual mode of a SVID, and struct typec_altmode_desc which is a container for all the supported modes.
+The class provides struct typec_mode_desc for describing individual mode of a SVID, and struct typec_altmode_desc which is a container for all the woke supported modes.

 Ports that support Alternate Modes need to register each SVID they support with the following API: